While this web site is not "officially" affiliated with Red Rock State Park in any way, it was

 I wanted to include the above image as it truly personifies why Sedona is an artistic mecca!
 How

-Certainly, it explains why this region has become a magnet for all manner of artistic expression,
+Certainly it explains why this region has become a magnet for all manner of artistic expression,

 even motion pictures!
 The photo is of a poster-sized image taken in mid-1950's.
 The boy